 How will knowing more about my genomic alterations help determine a treatment plan?

 Knowing the alterations that are driving your cancer may help to identify targeted FDA-approved and clinical trial therapies that in some cases have been proven to be more effective than organ- and tissue-specific treatments.

 How do you order the test and what information needs to be provided?

-To get started, your physician will need to complete a requisition form.
-We will coordinate the collection of specimen samples (blood or saliva, as necessary) and will request the tumor sample from your hospital’s pathology department.
+Your doctor will need to order the test directly from Tempus by completing a simple requisition form.
+We will coordinate the collection of specimen samples (blood or saliva, as necessary) and will request the tumor sample from your hospital's pathology department.

 How long does it take to get results from the test?